Permissionless-Software-Foundation/merchant-demo-server/README.md

 ## Overview

-This is the back end server component that pairs with the [merchant-demo-spa](#) front end.
+This is the back end server component that pairs with the [merchant-demo-spa](https://github.com/Permissionless-Software-Foundation/merchant-demo-spa) front end.
 These two pieces of software together make a simple app that merchants can use to sell items for Bitcoin Cash.

+## Theory of Operation

+This is a node.js JavaScript application using the [Koa framework](https://koajs.com/), to create a REST API web server.
+The [front end app](https://github.com/Permissionless-Software-Foundation/merchant-demo-spa) makes REST API calls to this back end software.
+There are two primary endpoints:

+### POST /order

+This endpoint creates a new order.
+This will take in the form information for the customer.
+It will return a BCH address and an amount of BCH to be paid.
+This information can then be displayed to the customer.

+The balance of the address is periodically checked by the app.
+If the address recieves the payment, then the funds are used to send an end-to-end encrypted (**e2ee**) message the merchant with the form information.
+If the order is not funded within 24 hours, it is deleted.

+Paid orders are saved to a `PaidOrders` database entry.
+This allows store owners to easily retrieve a list of previous, funded orders.

+### GET /order/payment/:bchAddr

+The endpoint is called by the front end, to check if the payment has been detected and processed.
+This usually takes less than 5 minutes.
+Once the payment is detected, the front end can display a notification to the customer to let them know that their order has been processed.

 ## Requirements